tonvyapp/tonvy-feedback/.github/ISSUE_TEMPLATE/bug-report.md

 What should have happened instead.

 **Steps to reproduce**
-1. Open Tonvy
+1. Open tonvy
 2. Go to...
 3. Tap...

 **Environment**
 - macOS or iOS:
-- Tonvy version:
+- tonvy version:
 - DAW(s) involved:

 **Screenshots or details**